exoteriklabs/OpenKeyFlow/ACCEPTABLE_USE.md

 and within the bounds of all applicable laws.

 ---
+© 2025 OpenKeyFlow — ExoterikLabs
+---

-© 2025 OpenKeyFlow — ExoterikLabs - Under the GNU GPL v3 license
+OpenKeyFlow is distributed under the GNU GPL v3 license and intended for lawful, ethical use only.
+The author(s) disclaim all liability for damages or misuse arising from violation of this policy.

+---